abhishek-kumar-code/Redfish_Public/Specification.md

 | redfish.dmtf.org/dictionaries/v1 | Durable URL for programmatic access to all v1.xx Redfish Device Enablement Dictionary files. |
 | redfish.dmtf.org/dictionaries/archive | Subfolders contain dictionary files specific to a particular version release. |

 #### Schema, registry, and profile file naming conventions

 Standard Redfish schema, registry, profile, and dictionary files published in the repository, or those created by others and republished, shall follow a set of naming conventions.
 These conventions are intended to ensure consistent naming and eliminate naming collisions.
 Spaces shall not be part of file names.

 ##### CSDL (XML) schema file naming

-Redfish CSDL schema files shall be named using the [TypeName](#type-identifiers) value, followed by `_v` and the major version of the schema.

-Becausae a single CSDL schema file contains all minor revisions of the schema, use only the major version in the file name.

-Format the file name as:
+Redfish CSDL schema files shall be named using the [TypeName](#type-identifiers) value, followed by "_v" and the major version of the schema.
+As a single CSDL schema file contains all minor revisions of the schema, only the major version is used in the file name.
+The file name shall be formatted as:

-<pre><var>TypeName</var>&lowbar;v<var>MajorVersion</var>.xml</pre>
+  *TypeName*_*vMajorVersion*.*xml*

-For example, the Chassis schema version 1.3.0 is named `Chassis_v1.xml`.
+For example, version 1.3.0 of the Chassis schema would be named "Chassis_v1.xml".

 ##### JSON Schema file naming